vipulkumarsviit/design-patterns/README.md

 # factory-design-pattern
-Demonstarting how to implement Factoty Design Pattern in Spring Boot
+Demonstarting how to implement Factory Design Pattern in Spring Boot